marvlogic/companion-module-dorico/README.md

 by using them if you wish.

 * Duration-selected - change the colours of the button based on the selected note duration

-* Latched-state-update - change colours of the button according to the state of `Variable ID`:
+* Latched-state-update - change colours of the button according to the (boolean) state of `Variable ID`:

     - noteInputActive
     - inPlayback
     - isRecording